BLOOMBERG Arts InternSHIP

 Since 2012, with the generous support of Bloomberg Philanthropies, the Bloomberg Arts Internship (BAI) program has placed New York City teens from participating public high schools in paid internships.

-Summer 2024 Partners
+Summer 2025 Partners Include:

 Future Partners